lavrenovamaria/42-fract-ol/README.md

 ```
 We will use `my_mlx_pixel_put` because `mlx_pixel_put` is very, very slow.
 This is because when you put a pixel on the window, it immidiately loads the frame before it is fully rendered.
 For this reason we will buffer all pixels before loading them into the window.

+Finally, we can draw an image inside a specific window with a `mlx_put_image_to_window(void *mlx_ptr, void *win_ptr, void *img_ptr, int x, int y);`
+The first three parameters specify the identifiers of the mlx, window, and image created, specify the coordinates of the image.

+### 4. Using keyboard

+In order to receive input from keyboard/mouse/etc. in MiniLibX, you need to know the concept of [events](https://en.wikipedia.org/wiki/Event_(computing))

 ## Usage